vignesh141193/DataValidator/README.md

 # QuickSchemaCheck

-QuickSchemaCheck is a Streamlit application for connecting to a Snowflake database and validating table schemas based on a mapping document.
-This script uses the `streamlit`, `snowflake.connector`, and `pandas` libraries.
+QuickSchemaCheck is a Streamlit application for connecting to a mapping doc/legacy database and cloud database and validating table schemas.
+This script uses the `streamlit`, `snowflake.connector`,'pyodc' and `pandas` libraries.

 ## Features